rohan-paul/Awesome-JavaScript-Interviews/Javascript/Prototypal-Inheritence/Inheritence-in-with-classes-SIMPLEST.md

 ### Points to note:

 **super()** method is mandatory to call if we have declared a custom constructor for Child Class, else not required.
+In line 23 above, the super keyword is used as a “function” which calls the parent class Person with the parameters passed to Worker.
+This is a key step to be carried out in order to make sure that Worker is an instance of Person.

 super is used to call Parent Class methods inside Child Class